trustedanalytics/atk/doc/source/ad_dp2.rst

 For Dev:

-You can build ATK tarball from scratch yourself.
+You can build |ATK| tarball from scratch yourself.
 In order to do so, do the following:

-#)  CD to directory where your have the "atk" code checked out.
+#)  CD to directory where the "atk" code is checked out.
 #)  Build the atk code using Maven tool.
     Details for this change frequently, so please look at other Wiki pages like this one: Maven build
 #)  CD to "package" directory and from there run this script: